 Christmas is almost here.
 While most of you are in the middle of the hustle and bustle of last-minute Christmas shopping, I'm not surprised if some of you are even done with all the holiday shopping, and here I am, just starting with the gifts.

 It's no secret that I love Christmas and all that goes with it, but I am such a big procrastinator.
 I loved doing things last minute.
 It gives me the trilled, suspense; the adrenaline rush pushed me to be more creatives.
 I worked more productive this way, and I thrive on the pressured circumstances, and I guess my mind designs this way.

 So before you spend all your money on store-bought items, why not start making DIY gifts or even skip the same old store-bought stocking stuffers and give some holiday happiness with homemade gifts your friends and family will cherish.

 Why bother with DIY Christmas gifts, you ask?
-Because Christmas present becomes more significant when they're homemade, your time, energy, and thoughtfulness make it more unique, and it will always be appreciated.
+Because Christmas present becomes more significant when they're homemade, your time, energy, and thoughtfulness make it more unique and always be appreciated.

-Here's one the perfect idea for Christmas gift DIY: Personalize Mug gifts.
+Here's one of the perfect ideas for Christmas gift DIY: Personalize Mug gifts.
 It is effortless and affordable.
 This mug is the easiest and most personalize DIY present you can make.

 All you need is:

 What kind of marker do I need?
 You will need a paint marker (Oil base marker); you can buy it at the craft store; even Walmart carries it.